samssouza/peep/README.md

 * Yarn Version >= 1.22.5

 * PostgreSQL Version =>  12.4
-  with user: "postgres" and password: "pass123"
-  The user should have enough rights to create and edit databases

 ## Running

 To run download the project and navigate to the folder using a command line tools(cmd or bash) and rum the following commands in order of appearance